nyggus/easycheck/README.rst

 Example 4: Catching instead of raising exceptions
 -------------------------------------------------

-If you do not want to raise exceptions but to catch them, you can do so using the `catch_check()` function:
+If you do not want to raise exceptions but to catch them, you can do so using the :code:`catch_check()` function:

 .. code-block:: python